dappdev20/GenerateWallet/README.md

-# GenerateWallet
+1. Generate 30 wallets in Solana.
- Generate Solana wallets
+2. Send tokens in 30 wallets to the main wallet and sell at once.